lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 * chemicalConcent -- chemical concentrations, when given sequentially they are separate by `+`,
 * chemicalConcentUnit -- chemical concentration in units, when given sequentially they are separate by `+`, when the unit is given it is correct (Victor checked), otherwise you can assume ppm (but Victor did not check)
 * datasetIDstudy -- a unique experiment (datasetID and study pasted together)
-* latbi	-- latin binomial (genus and species pasted together)
+* latbi	-- latin binomial (genus and species pasted together, includes subsp.)
-* provLatLon
+* provLatLon -- provenance latitude and longitude pasted together
-* provLatLonAlt
+* provLatLonAlt -- provenance altitude???
+WTF FIXME